gurbuxani/Lettuce-Jam/README.md

 * Installation:

 1. Click on 'Download ZIP' and save the .zip file on your computer.
 It requires 37.3 MB of storage space.
 2. Unzip the file.
-If you do not have any installed software that can handle .zip files, I recomend downloading 7zip from http://www.7-zip.org/
+If you do not have any installed software that can handle .zip files, I recomend [downloading 7zip](http://www.7-zip.org/).
 3. Install wordpress.org on your server or your local host (your computer's hard drive).
-Here are the steps for making Wordpress run from your computer: https://make.wordpress.org/core/handbook/tutorials/installing-a-local-server/
+Here are the steps for [making Wordpress run from your computer](https://make.wordpress.org/core/handbook/tutorials/installing-a-local-server/).
 3. Log into your server's FTP and navigate into the htdocs folder.
 Upload the entire lettucejam-1-master folder (including all files and sub-folders) to the folder you are in.
 If you are hosting from your computer, just paste the lettucejam-1-master folder into your htdocs folder.
 4. Configure credentials for your website on "your_url"/lettucejam-1-master or localhost/lettucejam-1-master